 Swing Doors & Automatic Swing Doors

-EAS swing doors can be integrated with the latest in activation technology from push pads for disabled access or motion sensitive radars to security access control devices from remote key fobs to video entry systems.
+EAS swing doors can be integrated with the latest in activation technology from push pads for disabled access or motion sensitive radars, to security access control devices from remote key fobs and video entry systems.

 The versatility of swing doors also easily allows them to be used with a wide range of electric or electro mechanical locks such as Mag locks, strike locks or electric panic bars making this a great choice for secure entrances.

 Our swing operators also allow us to retrospectively install to most existing swing doors allowing you to achieve DDA compliance in a cost effective way.

 Most existing manual swing doors can be adopted to automatic and turned into an automatic swing door.
 These can be installed in a wide range of environments, which include hotels, hospitals, schools, offices and any type of private or public accessible building.
 Anywhere that has enough space to house a swing door for example shop fronts or indoors in corridors.
 Swing doors and automatic swing doors are some of the most popular products in our range as they are easy to install and very user friendly.